IBM-Blockchain-Archive/marbles/docs/install_chaincode.md

 ![](/doc_images/12-instantiate-marbles.PNG)

 - The arguments input box is for entering the arguments we want to pass to our chaincode's Init() function.
+	- Typically this is an array of strings.
+As you type you can see exactly what will be sent in the lower input named "Chaincode Arguments".
-- Marbles chaincode is expecting a single integer.
-Enter your favorite number.
+- Marbles chaincode is expecting a single numeric input argument.
+Therefore enter your favorite number.
 Mines 314.
+	- Marbles chaincode will store this number to the ledger as a self-test of sorts.
+It can literaly be any number you want.
-- Next from the channel list select our 1 and only channel
+- Next from the "Channel" drop down, select our 1 and only channel
 - Then click the "Submit" button
+- If it went well the chaincode page will refresh

 ![](/doc_images/13-instantiated-marbles.PNG)